Quick Take

 Cancer

 Boxachis are prone to various types of cancer.
-Depending on the stage, treatments may be available, including chemotherapy and tumor removal, but you have to catch it in the early stages.
-That’s why it’s essential to take your pooch for regular checkups.
+Depending on the stage, treatments may be available, including chemotherapy and tumor removal, but only if caught in the early stages, making regular checkups essential.

 Gastric Dilatation-Volvulus

-Gastric Dilatation-Volvulus or bloat is a serious health issue common in larger dogs with deep chests like the Boxachi.
-Their susceptibility to these conditions is heightened if they are fed one meal a day, do strenuous exercise after eating, eat fast, and drink a lot after eating.
+Gastric dilatation-volvulus, or bloat, is a serious health issue common in larger, deep-chested dogs like Boxers.
+While Boxachis may inherit some risk if they have a deep chest, most are not considered high-risk for this condition.
+Their susceptibility to this condition is heightened if they are fed one large meal a day, do strenuous exercise after eating, eat too fast, or drink a lot after eating.

 Look out for signs of excessive drooling, a swollen abdomen, and retching without vomiting.
 Other symptoms include depression, a weak heart rate, restlessness, and lethargy.